SpineEventEngine/terraform-google-spine-liquor/README.md

 variable "project" {
   type = string
-  description = "Identifier of the GCP project where Terraform should perform the deployment." default = ""   # Should be set to your project in which the Liquor will deployed.
+  description = "Identifier of the GCP project where Terraform should perform the deployment." default = ""   # Should be set to your project in which the Liquor will be deployed.
 }

 variable "region" {